ZacharyGeurts/AMOURANTHRTX/README.md

 All components work or have worked but together is a problem.
 Not many files to look through but they are smart as Grok.
 My advice, start in the /src/engine/GLOBAL folder and see how few files.
 You can ask Grok about them.
-As ADHD you probably already know Zero cost means FINAL RTX code to build upon.
-May motivate your copy.
 SECURE.
 I can not tell if you pirated my code by looking at the binary.
-It no longer matters who finishes the code.
-The world wants it.
+Built on the backs of giants.
 Hackers.
 Nothing inside here.
-At least switch your build from debug to release.
+Commercial, switch your build from debug to release.
 StoneKey.hpp should be global singleton's to the other hpp department store.
 Every blessing of Vulkan upon you.
 1.3 is dead to us.
-1.4+
-Keep running ```./linux.sh run``` until it starts purring.
+1.4+ and == 0 Keep running ```./linux.sh run``` until it starts purring.
-Ask Grok why it stoopid?
+Ask Grok "why it stoopid" like I do.
 Use the green code button above to download zip.
 Or, use the preferred method with git.
 GLHF.